ReaSu/thgtoa/guide.md

 Will this guide help you protect yourself from the NSA, the FSB, Mark Zuckerberg, or the Mossad if they are out to find you?
 Probably not ...
 Mossad will be doing "Mossad things" [^10] and will probably find you no matter how hard you try to hide[^11].

-Before going any further, it's important that you consider your threat model[^12].
+Before going any further, it is important that you consider your threat model[^12].

 ![][42]

 (Illustration by Randall Munroe, xkcd.com, licensed under CC BY-NC 2.5)

 Will this guide help you protect your privacy from OSINT researchers like Bellingcat[^13], Doxing[^14] trolls on 4chan[^15] and others that have no access to the NSA toolbox?
 More likely.
-I wouldn't be so sure about 4chan, tho.
+I would not be so sure about 4chan, tho.

 Here is a basic, simplified threat model for this guide: